arashkaffamanesh/practical-kubernetes-problems/README.md

 ![hadless](images/headless-cluster-ip.png "headless-cluster-ip")

-As we learned services are exposed by default through the ClusterIP, they work as an internal layer 4 load-balancer and provide a VIP with a stable DNS address, where the clients can connect to.
+As we learned services are exposed by default through the type ClusterIP, they work as an internal layer 4 load-balancer and provide a VIP with a stable DNS address, where the clients can connect to.
 The service forwards the connections to one of the pods which are backing the service via round robin.

 This works fine and is desired for stateless apps which need to connect to one of the pods randomly and gain more performance through trafic routing via load balancing.